kopsha/python-1o1/README.md

 * _The purpose of abstraction is not to be vague, but to create new semantic level in which one can be absolutely precise._ (Edsger Dijkstra, "The Humble Programmer")

+* _I hate code and I want as little of it as possible in our products._ (Jack Diederich, "Stop Writing Classess")